moniba20/git-github-assignment/README.md

   - Added modal windows for interactive experiences.
   - Enhanced user engagement with button interactions and JavaScript effects.
   - Optimized code and refined spacing for a polished finish.
+Here’s a short README file for your project:

+---

+# Git & GitHub Project for Version Control
+MONIBA

+This project demonstrates the use of Git and GitHub for version control, using HTML and CSS to create a basic user form.

+## Instructions to Run the Project
+- Open `myfile.html` in a web browser to view the form.
+- Edit `myscript.css` for styling updates.

+## Tools and Technologies Used
+- HTML
+- CSS
+- Git and GitHub for version control

+## Project Log
+- **Initial Commit:** Added basic HTML form structure (`myfile.html`).
+- **CSS Styling:** Created `myscript.css` for styling the form elements.
+- **Version Control:** Practiced branching, making commits, and creating pull requests on GitHub.

+---